jabarbush/Class-Assessment/README.md

 Download the zip file
 Next, unzip and open the Stock3.xcodeproj file
 This will open up Xcode.
-Run the program and *violoa!*
+Run the program and *voila!*